xiaolingis/cesium-tile-draco/README.md

 <b>The code expects to find a copy of the [static](assets) folder in the same path where the compiled executable runs.</b>

-> Alternatively, from version 1.1.1 you can also specify the assets folder location (i.e. the folder that contains the `assets` folder) by setting the `GOCESIUMTILER_WORKDIR` environment variable in your system.
+> Alternatively, from version 1.1.1 you can also specify the assets folder location (i.e. the folder that contains the `assets` folder) by setting the `CESIUM_TILER_WORKDIR` environment variable in your system.

 To run just execute the binary tool with the appropriate flags.